MENU

 Setting commuting targets

-SFU as a body measures and set targets for more sustainable commuting (walking, cycling or other non-motorized transport, vanpools, carpools, shuttlebus or public transportation, motorcycle, scooter or moped, or electric vehicles).
+SFU, as a body, measures and sets targets for more sustainable commuting (walking, cycling or other non-motorized transport, vanpools, carpools, shuttlebus or public transportation, motorcycle, scooter or moped, or electric vehicles).

-• 25% reduction in scope 3 emissions including commuting emissions
+• 25 per cent reduction in Scope 3 emissions, including commuting emissions

-• SFU has also commited to continue work to ensure Gondola is being built on schedule, with an anticipated completion date in 2027 (scope 3 commuting strategy of particular importance to SFU)
+• SFU has committed to continue work to ensure the Burnaby Mountain Gondola is being built on schedule, with an anticipated completion date in 2027 (Scope 3 commuting strategy is of particular importance to SFU)

 Measuring commuting targets

 SFU publishes an annual report on all its sustainability commitments.
-SFU’s also conducts and publishes a greenhouse gas (GHG) Inventory report which measures and reports out on commuting emissions as part of a comprehensive GHG emissions calculation.
+SFU’s also conducts and publishes a Greenhouse Gas (GHG) Inventory Report which measures and reports out on commuting emissions as part of a comprehensive GHG emissions calculation.
 The first GHG Inventory was completed during the pandemic.
+The most recent GHG Inventory will be released in November 2024.
+Subsequent GHG inventories will be conducted every three years.
+They can be found on the reports page of the Sustainability and Climate website.

 Examples of the creative ways that SFU measures its progress toward targets are provided below: